 In 2009 we returned to Cologne and have continued to return every year since then, there is something quite magical about it.

 Why?
-We often get asked, return to the same destination time and again, but for us every year is different.
+We often get asked, return to the same destination time and again, but for us, every year is different.

 Not only do the markets keep evolving, but even the culinary delights have a different twist each year.

-At Christmas this square is turned into a sea of red with its 150 stalls.
+At Christmas, this square is turned into a sea of red with its 150 stalls.

-The 2nd market on the list, and my favourite, is ‘Heimat der Heinzel’.
-A market in Cologne Old Town also known as ‘Home of the Elves’.
+The second market on the list, and my favourite, is ‘Heinzels Wintermärchen’.
+A market in Cologne Old Town, also known as ‘Home of the Elves’.